-Last week I wrote about the importance of number bonds and ways to develop an understanding of number bonds in young children.
-Today, I want to take that idea a step farther and make a case for just how important the concept of composing and decomposing is.
+Number bonds help children develop an understanding of part/whole thinking and lead to working flexibly with numbers.
+Let’s take that idea a step farther and make a case for just how important the concept of composing and decomposing is.

 According to the CCSSM, Kinder kiddos should “fluently add and subtract within 5 (K.OA.5)” and “for any number from 1 to 9, find the number that makes 10 when added to the given number (K.OA.4)”.
 For more information on how to develop those two skills, be sure to check out the other blog post.